jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

 III.
 FAQ

-**(1) If a server has enjoyed the “time presented free of charge as long as the time spent on filing”, it can enjoy the same once again when it is submitted for filing once again?**
+**(1) If a server has enjoyed the "time presented free of charge as long as the time spent on filing", it can enjoy the same once again when it is submitted for filing once again?**

 Reply: No. The same server can enjoy the free period only once, no matter a same or different website is submitted.

-**(2) If a server is changed in the process of filing, can it still enjoy the “time presented free of charge as long as the time spent on filing”?**
+**(2) If a server is changed in the process of filing, can it still enjoy the "time presented free of charge as long as the time spent on filing"?**

 Reply: Changing a server in the process of filing shall be deemed as early termination of service period, and such a server shall not be entitled to enjoy the free period.